jgrugru/encrypto-env/README.md

 ENV
 ```

-This will save all the hassle from typing the filepaths over and over.
-I can use this txt file through this command:
+You can add these parameters from the text file by using the @ symbol:
 ```
-$ python encryptoenv/main.py @env.txt
+$ python encryptoenv/main.py @my_parameters.txt
 ```

-I can also add on other agrument options after the file:
+I can also add any additional arguments:
 ```
-$ python encryptoenv/main.py @env.txt -a "USERNAME=jgrugru" -E
+$ python encryptoenv/main.py @my_parameters.txt -a "USERNAME=jgrugru" -E
 ```